Facilitator for Water, Sanitation, and Hygiene (WASH) Programs

-Jim’s wife Jodi McGill ended mission service in June 2021.
-Jim and Jodi are periodically in the United States and are available to speak to congregations as their schedule permits.
-Email them to extend an invitation to visit your congregation or organization.
+Jim occasionally returns to the U.S. and is available to speak to congregations.
+Email him to extend an invitation to visit your congregation or organization.

-Jim serves with the Evangelical Church in the Republic of Niger (EERN) and the Presbyterian Church of South Sudan (PCOSS) to ensure sustainability for clean water and sanitation at both community and user levels.
+About Jim McGill’s ministry: Jim serves with the Evangelical Church in the Republic of Niger (EERN) and the Presbyterian Church of South Sudan (PCOSS) to ensure sustainability for clean water and sanitation at both community and user levels.
 He works with the church in being a strong participant in the rural development of Niger and South Sudan and an effective advocate for the health of its people.
-Jodi serves with the EERN in its efforts to create and staff church-run health clinics and to train students in its new nursing school.
-She also works in the EERN health clinic on a regular basis.
+Jim and his wife Jodi previously served together in Malawi and more recently in Niger where Jodi served as a nursing and public health educator with the EERN to train and staff church run health clinics and to educate students in its new nursing school.

 Jim received his bachelor’s degree in physics from Wake Forest University and his master’s degree in geological engineering at the University of Arizona.
 Prior to his service as a mission co-worker, Jim spent many years in Africa as the child of Presbyterian missionaries to Congo and doing geophysical research with the Geology Department of Duke University.

 Jim and Jodi are the parents of six children, twins Jason and Michael, Salome, Selina, and twins Joseph and John.
 They are members of Columbia Presbyterian Church, Decatur, Georgia, Presbytery of Greater Atlanta.

 Mission Service Start Date: January 1, 1995